 3. A degree in Graphic Design helped me more than a degree in Illustration would have

-I see all the time, in creating my shop, designing my portfolio, creating content for my blog, how useful it has been to understand the wonder context.
-What I mean is, I studied lots of things under the banner of 'graphic design' which helped me understand how my illustration worked in the world (when I decided that Illustration is what I wanted to do!)
-For instance, we studied Editorial layouts which meant I would understand how image and illustrations work alongside the text, etc. It also helped me to 'mock up' my designs to show how they would look out in the real world.
+I notice all the time - in creating my shop, designing my portfolio, creating content for my blog - how useful it has been to understand the “wider context”.
+I studied lots of things under the banner of 'graphic design' which helped me understand how my illustration works in the world.
+For instance, we studied Editorial layouts which meant I would understand how image and illustrations work alongside the text, etc. It also helped me to 'mock up' my designs to show how they would look, out in the real world.

 Studying branding has helped me endlessly in understanding how you project an image of yourself and create a feeling and emotion attached to your brand, and an understanding of type and colour has helped me enormously so far!

 4. I didn't really know what Graphic Design was:

 As great as my secondary school was (I did an A Level in Graphic Design) I didn't really have a clue what graphic design was.
 At the time I wanted to create digital art (because, ironically, I thought I couldn't draw or paint) and I felt like Graphic Design was something that gave art 'purpose', but assumed it was mostly making posters and logos or something.
 I’d never even heard of “branding”.

 I was very smug that I got ontomy graphic design course without needing to do a Foundation course, but In hindsight, it probably wouldn’t have hurt to get a better idea of what I wanted to do, and experimented with mediums (such as screen print, lino cuts, etc) that we didn't have the budget for at school.

 5. I discovered what I loved